mterczynski/blog/posts/builder-design-pattern.md

 });
 ```

-The code has become lengthy again, but now the code for creating a new car is very readable.
-We can now also provide the parameters in any order we want which can be very handy.
+This version is longer again, but the call site is much more readable.

+We can also provide the properties in any order:

 ```typescript
 // this also works: